ZackDaQuack/ZackDaQuack/README.md

-I am ZackDaQuack and i know a lot of programming languages.
+I am ZackDaQuack and I know a lot of programming languages.